Luke Maile Player Props: Reds vs. Brewers

-Luke Maile -- with an on-base percentage of .182 in his past 10 games, 99 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Corbin Burnes on the hill, on July 7 at 8:10 PM ET.
+Luke Maile -- .143 average over his past 10 games -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Wade Miley on the hill, on July 9 at 2:10 PM ET.

 Luke Maile Game Info & Props vs. the Brewers